ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 - In the above example the dynamic node has an index of 1, but you can of course set a dynamic node's index to anything you like if other nodes come earlier.
   So, for example, you might first create a snippet that first uses an insert node `i(1)` and only then uses a visual dynamic node `d(2, get_visual)`.

-**Use case for visual selection:** as far as I know, the most common use case for the visual placeholder is to quickly surround existing text with a snippet (e.g. to place a sentence inside a LaTeX italics command, to surround a word with quotation marks, surround a paragraph in a LaTeX environment, etc.).

-Here's the great thing: you can still use any snippet that includes the `d(1, get_visual)` dynamic node without going through the select-and-Tab procedure described above---if there is no active visual selection, the dynamic node simply acts as a blank insert node.
+Here's the great thing: you can still use any snippet that includes the `d(1, get_visual)` dynamic node without going through the select-and-Tab procedure described above---if there is no active visual selection, the dynamic node simply acts as a regular insert node.

-**Docs:** This use of dynamic nodes and `SELECT_RAW` to create a visual-selection snippet is not itself mentioned in the LuaSnip docs, but you can read about `SELECT_RAW` individually at `:help luasnip-variables` and about dynamic nodes, as mentioned earlier, at `:help luasnip-dynamicnode`.
+**Docs:** This use of dynamic nodes and `SELECT_RAW` to create a visual-selection snippet is not mentioned in the LuaSnip docs at the time of writing, but you can read about `SELECT_RAW` at `:help luasnip-variables` and about dynamic nodes, as mentioned earlier, at `:help luasnip-dynamicnode`.
 The `store_selection_keys` config key is documented in the [LuaSnip README's config section](https://github.com/L3MON4D3/LuaSnip#config).

 ## Conditional snippet expansion